microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group_post_channels.md

 # Create Channel

-Create a new channel as specified in the request body.
+Create a new channel in a Microsoft Team, as specified in the request body.

 ## Prerequisites
 One of the following **scopes** is required to execute this API: *Group.ReadWrite.All*